yt-dlp/yt-dlp/README.md

 * The options `--auto-number` (`-A`), `--title` (`-t`) and `--literal` (`-l`), no longer work.
 See [removed options](#Removed) for details
 * `avconv` is not supported as an alternative to `ffmpeg`
 * yt-dlp stores config files in slightly different locations to youtube-dl.
-See [configuration](#configuration) for a list of correct locations
+See [CONFIGURATION](#configuration) for a list of correct locations
 * The default [output template](#output-template) is `%(title)s [%(id)s].%(ext)s`.
 There is no real reason for this change.
 This was changed before yt-dlp was ever made public and now there are no plans to change it back to `%(title)s-%(id)s.%(ext)s`.
 Instead, you may use `--compat-options filename`
 * The default [format sorting](#sorting-formats) is different from youtube-dl and prefers higher resolution and better codecs rather than higher bitrates.
 You can use the `--format-sort` option to change this to any order you prefer, or use `--compat-options format-sort` to use youtube-dl's sorting order
 * The default format selector is `bv*+ba/b`.
 This means that if a combined video + audio format that is better than the best video-only format is found, the former will be preferred.
 Use `-f bv+ba/b` or `--compat-options format-spec` to revert this